Professor Caroline Chan

 Biography

-Among many honours, Professor Chan is a Fellow of Australian Computer Society (ACS), the Chair of Accreditation Committee of ACS, Skills Futures Fellow for the Australia Indonesia Centre (AIC), and the past President of the Australia Council of Head and Professors of Information Systems.
+Professor Chan is a Fellow of the Australian Computer Society (ACS), Chair of the ACS Accreditation Committee, a Skills Futures Fellow for the Australia-Indonesia Centre (AIC), and a former President of the Australian Council of Heads and Professors of Information Systems (ACPHIS).

-Professor Chan has a Bachelor degree in Electronics Engineering, a Master degree in Systems Engineering and Doctor of Philosophy in Information Systems.
-She is also a Graduate of the Australian Institute of Company Directors.
+Professor Chan holds a Bachelor’s degree in Electronics Engineering, a Master’s in Systems Engineering, and a PhD in Information Systems.
+She is also a graduate of the Australian Institute of Company Directors.

 Qualifications